 Prayer must also be the worship of God, because we are prostrating ourselves and calling upon His great name in recognition of His power, of His immutability, of His wisdom, mercy, and grace.
-Remember Isaiah 66—the comparison between the temple and a human being.
-God is implying that "I'd rather be a humble man than in this temple you're building."
-Isn't it interesting that Jesus, when He referred to the temple, said, "It's a house of prayer."
+Remember Isaiah 66—the comparison between the Temple and a human being.
+God is implying that "I'd rather be in a humble man than in this temple you're building."
+Is it not interesting that Jesus, when He referred to the Temple, said, "It's a house of prayer."

-Aren't you coming before Him because you believe that He is?
+Are you not coming before Him because you believe that He is?
 That's faith.
-Aren't you coming before Him because you believe that He hears you?
-That's faith.
-Aren't you coming before Him because you believe that He wants to give you good things that are necessary for being in His Kingdom?
-That's faith.
+Are you not coming before Him because you believe that He hears you?
+That is faith.
+Are you not coming before Him because you believe that He wants to give you good things that are necessary for being in His Kingdom?
+That is faith.
 So prayer is honoring God.
 Prayer is worshipping God.
 Prayer is an exercise in faith.

 Are you beginning to see it?
 Prayer is for our spiritual blessing and is a major, major means for our growth in grace, because God's blessings flow to us as a result of humility.
 Prayer is a daily, verbal exercise in humbling ourselves before God by forcing us to admit our humanity, our inadequacy, our dependency, our need.